IraKorshunova/bruno/README.md

 ### Training and testing

 There are configuration files in `config_rnn` for every model we used in the paper and a bunch of testing scripts.
-Below are some examples for Omniglot models.
+Below are examples on how to train and test Omniglot models.

 **Training (supports multi-gpu)**
 ```